-If you don't want your ex-partner to move your children away, you can apply to court for a ‘prohibited steps order’.
+If you’ve tried mediation or been to a MIAM already, you can apply to court for a ‘prohibited steps order’.

 You’re only likely to get a prohibited steps order if you can show that your ex-partner is trying to move your children for a reason that’s not in their best interests - for example, to stop your children from seeing you.

 You might be able to show this if they’ve tried to stop you from seeing your children in the past - for example, by cancelling arrangements you’ve made to spend time with them.